The essential guide to content moderation

 How is machine learning used in content moderation?

 Machine learning algorithms are implemented in a variety of ways to help remove the burden of content moderation from human workers.
 These algorithms are built on the work of their human predecessors, since they are trained using large datasets of previously tagged content.
 From this huge bank of relevant examples, the algorithm extrapolates the rules that govern the distinction between safe and sensitive content.
 An intricate understanding of these rules allows algorithms to flag explicit material with increasing accuracy.

 The next step in the development of these models involves building out the capabilities to deal with some of the more complicated instances of inappropriate content, such as cyberbullying.
 Future content moderation tools will be able to calculate a relative ‘risk’ score for a piece of content, before determining when and if it should be reviewed.

 For now, the sheer complexity of content moderation means that full automation remains a dream from the distant future.
-However, as the industry adapts to protect its workers, human-in-the-loop moderation workflows will become far more common.
+However, as the industry evolves, human-in-the-loop moderation workflows are becoming far more common.
 These build on the strengths of both human and machine, allowing the algorithm to square away a large proportion of inappropriate content while referring difficult, subjective content to their human overseers.
 In this way, the continuing expansion of AI in this field will help to protect not only internet users, but also moderators from the worst of the world of content.